Mugulu Nage

 Mugulu Nage is a 2017 Indian Kannada-language romantic comedy film directed by Yogaraj Bhat, and jointly produced by Ganesh and Syed Salaam.
-The film stars Ganesh in the lead role alongside with Ashika Ranganath, Apoorva Arora and Nikitha Narayan.
+The film stars Ganesh in the lead role alongside Ashika Ranganath, Apoorva Arora and Nikitha Narayan.
 The soundtrack and score is by V. Harikrishna, the cinematography is by Sugnan.
 The first look of the film was released on 14 February 2017 coinciding the Valentine's Day.

 The project marked the third collaboration of Bhat and Ganesh after Mungaru Male (2006) and Gaalipata (2008).
 The filming began on 8 December 2016 in Bengaluru.
 Further, shooting took place in Pondicherry, Mysuru, Yaana and Sirsi, Karnataka.

 Plot

 Pulakeshi is born with a strange problem of always smiling and not able to cry at all.
 He meets Vaishali on the day of his college's 50th-year celebration and alumni reunion.
 Both of them fall in love eventually.
 Vaishali persuades Pulakeshi to study abroad with her and make a better life for both of them.
 Pulakeshi agrees and on the day of departure, he realizes his strong love for his family and stays back.
 Heartbroken, Vaishali leaves alone.

 Later, Pulakeshi finds Siri, a guitarist, from Pondicherry.
 They share common interests and develop a liking for each other.
 After realising the strong feelings for each other, Pulakeshi asks Siri to marry him.
 Siri likes living in the moment and rejects the proposal.
 Having a difference of opinion, they decide to part ways for good.
 Siri tells him if Pulakeshi dreams of having a family, he may marry any girl of his choice and that she would live the rest of her life with sweet memories of him.
 Heartbroken, but still not able to shed tears, Pulakeshi starts his life afresh in Bangalore.

 Two years later, his mother finds him a girl and asks his friends to take him to her place.
 As soon as Pulakeshi sees her, he likes her.
 The girl named Charulatha is hardworking and lives in coastal Karnataka.
 Her father is a cancer patient and mother has already expired.
-Her sister's marriage is fixed with the son of her father's friend who also suffers from cancer.
+Her sister's marriage is fixed with the son of her father's friend who also has cancer.
 When Charulatha's sister elopes with her colleague to escape from unwanted marriage, she sacrifices her love and marries her would-be brother-in-law.
 Heartbroken once again, Pulakeshi finally sheds tears and cries.

 At the end, it is shown that Pulakeshi is married to Amulya and becomes a father to a boy.
 All his three ex-girlfriends receive this message.
 Siri genuinely feels happy for him, while Charulatha has mixed reactions.